Gotta Find Me a Lover (24 Hours a Day)

-"Gotta Find Me a Lover (24 Hours a Day)" is a song that became a hit on Billboard's R&B chart in 1969, reaching #40, for Erma Franklin.
+"Gotta Find Me a Lover (24 Hours a Day)" is a song released in August of 1969 that became a hit on Billboard's R&B chart, reaching #40, for Erma Franklin.
 It was written by Carl Davis and Eugene Record.
 The song was Franklin's last R&B hit.
 It was Brunswick # 55403.

+The first version of the song was released as an instrumental in June of 1969 by the soul and jazz ensemble Young-Holt Unlimited.
+Many years later, blues singer Angela Strehli covered the song on her 1993 album Blonde and Blue.